-4.00 Support for bus services
+4.00 Support for Bus Services

-4.01 Continuation of subsidised local bus services is crucial to ensure access to services, a healthier environment, and to support economic growth.
+- 4.01 Continuation of subsidised local bus services is crucial to ensure access to services, a healthier environment, and to support economic growth.
 The framework for provision of bus services, as set out in the 1985 Transport Act, is that the Council has no control over a large proportion of the bus network.
 Public transport is a business, and operators will only provide services where they can make a return on investment.
 Flintshire has a relatively good commercial day time service, but without support from the Council, there would be very little service beyond that core daytime service.
-With this in mind, the following objectives are our main drivers for intervention:
+With this in mind, the following are our main drivers for intervention:- - 4.02 Supporting bus services to improve accessibility to key services, sustainability and promote economic growth - Supporting bus services to contribute to the viability of the core commercial transport network

-- 4.02 The council supports bus services to improve accessibility to key services, sustainability and promote economic growth - The council supports bus services to contribute to the viability of the core commercial transport network - The council supports bus services to fill significant gaps in the network, within the agreed criteria, and within agreed budget.
+- Supporting bus services to fill significant gaps in the network, within the agreed criteria, and within agreed budget.